MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 The following points are what AfterWords will not do:

-- AfterWords won't display user's information within the application.
+- AfterWords won't display users' information within the application.
 - It would not do administration procedures<sup><a id="6-bis" href="#6">[6]</a></sup> for the user.
-- It won't dispose of a messagerie within the application, the user will need to have an e-mail address of there own.
+- It won't dispose of a messaging system within the application, the user will need to have an e-mail address of their own.
 - Users can't organize funerals within the application.

 ---

 #### 1.2.4.
 Target Audience

-AfterWords will have to target audience. \
+AfterWords will have two target audiences. \
-The first hand audience would be undertakers company.
-AfterWords would be a service they could share, sell to their own customers, the second and final target audience of AfterWords, mourning people.
+The first-hand audience would be undertaker companies.
+AfterWords would be a service they could share, and sell to their own customers, the second and final target audience of AfterWords, mourners.

 The mourning people are the main audience of this project.
 AfterWords is meant to help them through a difficult pass which is grieving.
-However, AfterWords won't be accessible on Internet in free-access.
+However, AfterWords won't be accessible on the Internet for free access.
 It would be unseen, that's why undertakers have a key role in this project.

 ---